feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ## Open Questions

-* How are service objects 'registered' with the system?
-By virtue of their appearance in the environment?
-They must be held onto by something.
 * How should mirrors be initialized in the new environment?
 For instance, if a client is created and then mirrored into a bridged environment, initialization may be required to connect to the correct domain objects.
-* Do all objects going to the remote environment require an object identifier?
-If not, how do you map the #remoteSend: message to the objects in the graph?

-* How are instance variables mapped?
-To indices or to names?

-Forwarders are not in play.
-There is a proxy called 'forwarder' that can be used to 'remoteSelf doIt' when in a service.

-Sending all dirty objects could result in a bad state remotely if thread2 is in the process of updating while thread1 sends a message.
-Think GUI which is a valid reader of a data structure locally while the remote side does mutations.

-RsrPromise is a thing.

-Only RsrObject and data types will be transferred.
-Others cause an exception to be signalled.
+* How do we handle this case?
+ObjectA originates in EnvironmentA.
+EnvironmentB has a mirror of ObjectA.
+Object is not dirty.
+EnvironmentA sends a message to ObjectA's remoteSelf.
+Meanwhile, ObjectA is garbage collected and a ReleaseObjects message is sent from EnvironmentB to EnvironmentA.
+ObjectA no longer exists and cannot be looked up.
+EnvironmentA cannot handle this case in any reasonable way without a two-phase release it seems.

 Forking a process for each request may not be valid as it could result in an inconsistent data structure.
 Think a collaborating group of services entering critical code paths all at once.
+Create dispatcher to resolve this.

 ## Things to do

 * Test forwarder
 * Test dirty objects
 * Test RsrObject

-## Object Encodings

 ## Test Cases